MakisVarv/flask-repository-starter/README.md

 TEST_DATABASE_URL
 ```

-The test database should have the current Alembic migrations applied before running the suite.
+The test database must have the current Alembic migrations applied before running the suite.

-Run the tests with:
+Run all tests with:

 ```bash
 pipenv run pytest